PhD Thesis submitted 2024

 Historically, the colonisation of Australia has been told as a success story with little reflection on how this narrative has influenced Aboriginal families historically and to this day.
 Jacinta’s research directly challenges this problem.

 With care and compassion, in collaboration with her Great Uncle Walter Eatts, her birth father, and family in Western Australia, she is telling her family’s story of reconnection and healing, through relational understandings that time is synchronous (the past lives in our present).
-Jacinta’s story centres her Great Grandmother Mabel Ita Eatts, née Frederick (1907-1991), a Jaru woman and a Stolen Generations Survivor, born on Country in Ceremony in Lugangarna/ Palm Springs, near Halls Creek in Western Australia.
+Jacinta’s story centres her Great Grandmother Mabel Ita Eatts, née Frederick (1907-1991), a Kitja Jaru woman and a Stolen Generations Survivor, born on Country in Ceremony in Lugangarna/ Palm Springs, near Halls Creek in Western Australia.

 Through archival evidence, her Great Uncle’s memoir, family memory, and further research, this thesis will document how Mabel and the man she married survived oppressive, racialised policies in Western Australia and Queensland between 1900 and 1960.
 This narrative will give agency to Mabel’s life, her strength and resilience and her influence on generations since.